Events

 Ensure maximum reach

 Once you’re done creating this video, the challenge lies in maximizing its reach.
 Ensuring your alumni don’t miss out on this video is integral.
-Other than sharing it on social media, emails, and encouraging alumni to share it within their networks, try to publicize this video in alumni groups, in order to reach maximum people.
+Other than sharing it on social media and emails, and encouraging alumni to share it within their networks, try to publicize this video in alumni groups, in order to reach maximum people.

 Here’s how Greater Atlanta Christian School used a personalized video to maximize participation for their Alumni Weekend 2018 event.